Mohammad-Elahi/WebRTC-MetaQuest/README.md

 ## Overview

 This repository provides ready-to-use WebRTC libraries specifically built for Android-based AR/VR headsets like Meta Quest, Pico, HTC Vive Focus, and other devices running on arm64-v8a architecture.
-Building WebRTC from source for these devices can be extremely challenging - we've done the hard work for you!
+Building WebRTC from source for these devices can be extremely challenging - I've done the hard work for you!

 ## Compatibility